open-policy-agent/opa/README.md

 - Join the [OPA Slack](https://slack.openpolicyagent.org) to talk to other OPA users and maintainers.
 See `#help` for support.
 - Check out the [Community Discussions](https://github.com/orgs/open-policy-agent/discussions) to ask questions.
+- See the [Support](https://www.openpolicyagent.org/support/) page for commercial support options.

 ## Interested to learn what others are doing with OPA?